Robotto/CodeCellBleJoypad/README.md

 Analog sensors can be noisy, so the sketch can take multiple samples to average out the readings.

+Beware of gimbal lock - Use quaternions if you wanna "do it right" (TM) - But good luck mapping those to joypad axes...
+Actually, that would be kinda fun to see.
+Please do it!
 ## Libraries
 [ESP32-BLE-Gamepad](https://github.com/lemmingDev/ESP32-BLE-Gamepad)
 [CodeCell](https://github.com/microbotsio/CodeCell)